 Street Art in Kazimierz

 Without a doubt, the number one area to explore Krakow’s striking painted walls is Kazimierz, the old Jewish quarter.
 This dynamic student hub is also the beating heart of Krakow’s (non-traditional) creative arts.
-No matter where you go, you’ll find unique little boutiques, art studios, cosy
+No matter where you go, you’ll find unique little boutiques, art studios, and cosy

 Some of my personal favourites in Kazimierz are the murals and art studios in (and around) the Jozefa street.
 Lookarna Illustrations, a small art studio and shop in the Jozefa street (number 11), is definitely a recommended stop for artsy types.
 I recently bought a dreamy print from this talented artist for a very affordable price!
+The print is currently on display in my living room and it’s still one of my favourite souvenirs ever.

 Highlights in Kazimierz: